sudoankit/Personal-Website/README.md

 Personal website with links to my projects, blog, research notes and etc.

 I made this website using Typora HTML export with some custom CSS I wrote.
-My philosophy is clean, minimal and a very fast website ( it's under 50KB ).
+My philosophy is clean, minimal and a very fast website ( it's around 200KB, the Apple notes texture is taking about 170 KB).

-I tend to keep my website under 1MB as long I can.
+I will try to keep my website under 1MB as long I can.

 ## Blog